1234zou/MOKIT/README.md

 H      -0.73568721    2.31589843   -0.068688
 ```

-Run
+Run the following commands
 ```
-automr 00-h2o_cc-pVDZ_1.5.gjf >& 00-h2o_cc-pVDZ_1.5.out
+automr 00-h2o_cc-pVDZ_1.5.gjf >00-h2o_cc-pVDZ_1.5.out 2>&1
 ```
-in Shell.

 The `automr` program will successively perform HF, GVB, and CASSCF computations.
 The active space will be automatically determined as (4,4) during computations.
 See [Quick Start at documentation](https://doc.mokit.xyz/chap3_quick.html) and [User Guide](https://doc.mokit.xyz/chap4_guide.html) for more information.
 See [examples/](examples/) for more examples.

 MOKIT is able to transform MOs among these QC Packages